Jigyasu-77/Project/README.md

-This project requires lots of modules to be install in the local machine.
+This project requires lots of module to be install in the local machine.